I-20 Form: Certificate of Eligibility for Non-Immigrant (F-1) Student Status

-Embassy Appointment – Once the student has satisfied the admissions and financial responsibility requirements he/she will be issued a Form I-20.
-The student should carefully read the Form I-20 and check Item 5 for the latest date (report date) that he/she can arrive in the U.S. and also verify that all the information is correct.
-The student should schedule his/her embassy appointment as early as possible after he/she has received the Form I-20.
+Once the student has satisfied the admissions and financial responsibility requirements the student will be issued a Form I-20.
+The student should carefully read the Form I-20 and check Item 5 for the latest date (report date) for arrival in the United States and also verify that all the information is correct.
+The student should schedule the embassy appointment as early as possible after receipt of the Form I-20.
 At the embassy appointment the following documents must be presented to the officials at the embassy:

 - Form I-20

 - Letter of admission

 - Valid passport